-Using smartphones to access the internet anytime, anywhere has become a necessity for many people.
-This article will guide you through the basic steps to fix the problem of mobile data not working on Android devices.
+Using smartphones to access the internet anytime, anywhere has become an essential need for many people.
+This article will guide you through the basic steps to fix the issue of inactive mobile data on Android devices.

-First, check to see if you have mobile data enabled on your device.
+First, check if you have mobile data enabled on your device.
 To do this:

 Go to Settings